richardluigims/richardluigims/README.md

 ### About me:
-Programming skills include: Php, Python and C.
+Programming languages that I know: Php, Python and C.

 <!---